 (B) If needed, an assessment of cognition, fine motor, perceptual motor, communication, social or emotional, and perception or memory if the child exhibits impairment in one or more these areas;

-(C) If needed, a medical statement or health assessment indicating whether there are any physical factors that may be affecting the child's educational performance ; and
+(C) If needed medical examination if the evaluation team determines that it is necessary.
+The purpose of a medical examination is to ensure consideration of other health and/or physical factors.
+The medical examination must be conducted by:

+(i) A physician licensed under ORS chapter 677 or by the appropriate authority in another state;

+(ii) A naturopathic physician licensed under ORS chapter 685 or by the appropriate authority in another state;

+(iii) A nurse practitioner licensed under ORS 678.375 to 678.390 or by the appropriate authority in another state; or

+(iv) A physician assistant licensed under ORS 677.505 to 677.525 or by the appropriate authority in another state; and

 (D) Any other assessments required to determine the impact of the suspected disability:

-(i)On the child's educational performance for a school-age child; or
+(i) On the child's developmental progress for a preschool child (age 3 through 5), or

-(ii) On the child's developmental progress for a preschool child.
+(ii) On the child's educational performance for a school-age child (age 5 through 21).

-(2) For consideration of eligibility in the area of specific learning disabilities, the eligibility team must include:
+(3) For consideration of eligibility in the area of specific learning disabilities, the eligibility team must include: